I made $100M+ betting on NBA games, now I own a pro soccer team

 Sam Parr

-when you're owed money and I and I had read stories how you're you're owed money and you talked about it what what's up with the gambling culture do people actually pay their debts all just on a handshake agreement
+When you're owed money — and I'd read stories about how you're owed money and you talked about it — what's up with the *gambling culture*?
+Do people actually pay their debts, or is it all just a *handshake agreement*?

 Haralabos Voulgaris

-yeah yeah I mean I think I had an advantage I mean just to be clear like I lived in canada gambling was legal I paid my taxes I wasn't doing anything illegal some of the people who I'm my customers are all breaking the law because they're bookmakers so I'm not the customer I'm the shark they're the sucker I'm winning the money they may think that I'm the customer but really I'm not so for me the hard part was like okay revenue canada wants 57% of my money as my partner but they're putting all my customers out of business by making it so that that was part of it to answer your question is it hard to get paid yeah people lose money because I'm betting through intermediaries for the most part I think like part of the deal is you have to guarantee the money when you're making the bets and people would go out of their way to guarantee me not because they're afraid of me because why would they be I'm not I've never ever done anything to get money other than be like annoying but like if you knew that I was always going to win and if you didn't pay me you knew you were not gonna get my bets anymore you might go out of pocket to make sure your relationship with me was good knowing that eventually you're gonna make the money back if you're smart enough if you're smart enough you'd realize why would I step for rolibos rolibos is gonna win we're gonna win it back next year I'll go out of pocket we'll figure out a solution that's generally what happened with me
+Yeah, yeah.
+I mean, I think I had an advantage.
+Just to be clear: I lived in Canada; gambling was legal.
+I paid my taxes.
+I wasn't doing anything illegal.
+Some of the people who—my customers—are all breaking the law because they're bookmakers.
+So I'm not the customer; *I'm the shark, they're the sucker.* I'm winning the money.
+They may think that I'm the customer, but really I'm not.
+So for me the hard part was: Revenue Canada wants 57% of my money as my partner, and they're putting all my customers out of business by making it so.
+That was part of it.
+To answer your question—*is it hard to get paid?* Yes.
+People lose money because I'm betting through intermediaries for the most part.
+Part of the deal is you have to guarantee the money when you're making the bets, and people would go out of their way to guarantee me—not because they're afraid of me (why would they be?), I've never ever done anything to get money other than be annoying—but because if you knew that I was always going to win, and if you didn't pay me you knew you were not going to get my bets anymore, you might go out of pocket to make sure your relationship with me was good, knowing that eventually you're going to make the money back if you're smart enough.
+If you're smart enough, you'd realize, "Why would I step for Rolibos?
+Rolibos is gonna win.
+We're gonna win it back next year.
+I'll go out of pocket; we'll figure out a solution."
+That's generally what happened with me.

 Sam Parr

-that's a good threat though you look I'm gonna call you like at least five or six times to get paid
+"That's a good threat, though.
+You look—I'm gonna call you **at least five or six times** to get paid."

 Haralabos Voulgaris

-I know I didn't even I was pretty bad at it to be honest like the the way to get paid is to be the most annoying person in that person's life so so I had a I had a famous poker player who's like a really good dude but he was for sure degenerate and he owed me money and not not the like this guy eric lindgren and he talked like he he you know
+I know.
+I didn't even...
+I was *pretty bad* at it, to be honest.
+The way to get paid is to be the most annoying person in that person's life.
+So I had a famous poker player—like, a really good dude—but he was for sure *degenerate*, and he owed me money.
+Not, like, this guy Eric Lindgren; he talked like... he, you know.

 Sam Parr